 SPICE (Sentinel-3 Performance improvement for ICE sheets) is a 2 year study which began in September 2015 and is funded by ESA's SEOM (Scientific Exploitation of Operational Missions) program.
-The project aims to contribute to the development and evaluation of SAR altimetry processing methodologies over ice sheets, primarily using dedicated CryoSat-2 SAR acquisitions made at several sites in Antarctica to emulate Sentinel-3 data.
+In preparation for Sentinel-3, the project aims to contribute to the development and evaluation of novel SAR altimetry processing methodologies over ice sheets.
+SPICE will primarily utilize dedicated CryoSat-2 SAR acquisitions made at several sites in Antarctica to investigate the expected performance of Sentinel-3 prior to operational data availability.